 TTC communications channels

-This page added to inform discussions about communicating with members and vice versa.
+This information informs discussions about communicating with members and vice versa.
 Communications channels are the means by which the TTC maintains contacts with its members.
 The use of the web and email have the potential to significantly improve the communication with and between members.

 |Tararua Tramper||A5 pdf newsletter

 |Distributed electronically to the email list, available from website, and posted||Trip and activity descriptions, and club night information, contact information||good reference for activities, delivered promptly electronically (very economical for club), archived on website||information may be dated or arrive late.
 In the past delivery has been erratic and late.
 Requires committed enthusiastic editor to be successful.
 Requires content from club members|

 |Trip descriptions and photographs, record of club officials|

 |Formal report of club activities||Formal report, historical record|